moorepants/eng122/content/pages/syllabus.rst

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

 Classwork
-   There will be in class quizzes and computational exercises.
+   There will be a large number of in class computational exercises.
 These will be sometimes be graded for participation and sometimes for correctness.
 You may have to finish the activities we started in class outside of class and submit with your homework that week.
 Homework
    Weekly homework will be assigned which will be due before class the following week.
 You will submit these through bicycle.ucdavis.edu.
-Midterm
+Midterm Project
-   You will have to complete a two hour in class exam.
+   You will have to complete a non-trivial modeling project as the first portion of the class project.
 Project
    You will be assigned an individual design project that will be due just before the final exam start time.
 You will submit a report and give a 5